The Price-Pareto growth model of networks with community structure: Introduction

 \section{Introduction}

-In recent years, there has been a surge of interest in modelling real-life network data, especially since the rise of Graph Neural Networks~\cite{kipfgcn} and the emergence of open-access repositories of real networks, such as SNAP \cite{snapnets}, DBLP, or AMiner datasets.
+In recent years, there has been a surge of interest in analysing real-life network data, stimulated by the development of neural architectures for graph processing, such as Graph Neural Networks~\cite{scarselli2009} and Graph Convolutional Networks~\cite{kipfgcn}, as well as the emergence of open-access repositories of real networks, such as SNAP \cite{snapnets}, DBLP, or AMiner datasets.
 There is thus a growing need for theoretical network models, as they provide solid grounds for statistical reasoning and allow for simplifying assumptions about data.
 Citation graphs are among the most prominently analysed and modelled networks: the publications represent vertices and bibliographic references are stored as directed edges.
 Such graphs help uncover patterns of knowledge dissemination, academic influence, and research trends over time~\cite{newman-networks} that are crucial topics in bibliometrics and science of science~\cite{Milojevic2025}.
-We can model citation networks with the help of theoretical random graph models, such as the renowned Barabási–Albert \citeyearpar{BA-model} model, the Stochastic Block Model and its degree-corrected version~\cite{lee-sbm}, or generatively, with tools such as GSCALER~\cite{gscaler} or the LFR Benchmark~\cite{lancichinetti-lfr}.

-In our work, we are specifically interested in modelling real networks as iteratively growing random graphs with a community (cluster, subgroup) structure.
+In our work, we are specifically interested in modelling real networks as iteratively growing random graphs with a~community (cluster, subgroup) structure.
 The communities play a significant role in many types of real graphs, such as biological, urban~\cite{fortunato-survey}, and social networks~\cite{chen2014}, but their role in modern modelling of citation networks, where there is a division to scientific fields and knowledge domains, is often underplayed.
 Also, the problem of community detection has for a long time been prevalent in the area of network science~\cite{fortunato-survey}.
 While the problem of finding communities is long-standing and we already have access to highly effective methods of finding communities, such as the Louvain~\cite{blondel-louvain} and Leiden~\cite{traag-leiden} algorithms, they cannot directly help us distinguish which network parameters govern the emergence of community structure and how the communities change over time.
-As such, we wish to propose a new network model with a community structure with a focus on the flexibility and interpretability of the underlying parameters.
-Continuing, we shortly describe the core areas in literature related to our model: the foundational models of citation network science, the role of communities in networks, and key modern approaches to citation network modelling.